Salvatore Bonanno: Bound by Honor: A Mafioso's Story

 Bonanno's autobiography, Bound by Honor: A Mafioso's Story, was published by St. Martin's Press in 1999.

-In his memoir, Bonanno theorized that Cuban exiles and the Cosa Nostra murdered President John F. Kennedy.
+In his memoir, Bonanno theorized that Cuban exiles and the Cosa Nostra murdered John F. Kennedy.
 He stated that several Cosa Nostra families shared close ties with members of the Cuban exile movement dating back to the mob casinos in Havana before the Cuban Revolution.
 According to Bonanno, both the Cubans and the Cosa Nostra hated Kennedy enough to kill him.
 Many exiled Cubans blamed Kennedy for the failure of 1961 Bay of Pigs Invasion of Cuba.
 The Cosa Nostra felt betrayed when Kennedy's brother and Attorney General, Robert F. Kennedy, opened a strong legal assault on the mob, despite the mob's alleged support for Kennedy in the 1960 presidential election.
 Bonanno said that he realized the degree of Cosa Nostra involvement in the assassination when he witnessed on television Jack Ruby, an associate of Chicago Outfit mobster Sam Giancana, killing Kennedy assassin Lee Harvey Oswald while in police custody.
-Bonanno also claimed in the book that he had discussed the assassination of President John F. Kennedy with mobster John Roselli and implicated him as the primary hitman in a conspiracy instigated by the mob.
+Bonanno also claimed in the book that he had discussed the assassination of John F. Kennedy with mobster John Roselli and implicated him as the primary hitman in a conspiracy instigated by the mob.
 According to Bonanno, Roselli fired at Kennedy from a storm drain on Elm Street.

 George Anastasia wrote that the book "is not a mob tell-all, but rather a treatise on the demise of the American Mafia told from the perspective of someone ... who witnessed and experienced it firsthand."
 According to Anastasia, Bonanno "writes longingly of a better time when honor and loyalty, not guns and money, were the cornerstones of the Mafia.
 It is a fascinating description.
 But like so much else in Bound by Honor, it is virtually unverifiable."
 Publishers Weekly said in its review that the book is "big on bluster and short on substance" and that the author's "only apparent goal is to exalt the world of his father".
 Discussing the allegation that Roselli fired from a storm drain in a conspiracy to assassinate Kennedy, PW said: "overblown claims are just part of a bloviating style windy with references to 'our tradition' and 'our world,' phrases that would have struck a more resonant chord in the mid-70s, when Mario Puzo's books and Francis Ford Coppola's movies introduced the country to the peculiar mix of honor and violence that Bonanno crudely celebrates."
 Emil Franzi of the Tucson Weekly wrote: "This slice of high-level Mafia existence definitely belongs on the shelves of two different libraries -- collections on organized crime and those on the Kennedy assassination.
 Besides its obvious historical relevance, it's a fun read loaded with Tucson references."